joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6412677/2025/06/09/red-sox-roman-anthony-call-up/

 **Sly Stone, Maestro of a Multifaceted, Hitmaking Band, Dies at 82**\
-`Leading Sly and the Family Stone, he helped redefine the landscape of pop, funk and rock in the late 1960s and ’70s.`\
+`Leading Sly and the Family Stone, he helped redefine the landscape of pop, funk and rock in the late 1960s and early ’70s.`\
 https://nytimes.com/2025/06/09/arts/music/sly-stone-dead.html

 **Colts announce ownership transition from late Jim Irsay to his 3 daughters**\